ultral/ultral.github.io/it/test-ansible-roles-via-testkitchen-inside-hyperv.md

 ![we need to go deeper](assets/we-need-to-go-deeper.jpeg?raw=true "we need to go deeper")

 First of all we tried to run Virtualbox x32 without nested.
 It was bad idea because of kernel panic.
 Also vast majority of our VMs in our infrastructure are x86_64, so we decided to continue research.
 As a result we decided to use nested virtualization.
-Hopefully it was supported by our our host servers.
+Hopefully it was supported by our host servers.

 # Faced issues
 I was implementing testkitchen and faced with some issues.
-I'd like to describe them.
+I would like to describe them.

 ## Pass proxy settings from host into testkitchen guest VM

-In some test suits we setuped proxy client setings inside VMs created by testkitchen.
-However proxy wasn't configured on testkitchen host & ansible can't use extra vars with empty values
+In some test suits, we configured proxy client settings inside VM created by testkitchen.
+However, proxy was not configured on testkitchen host & ansible cannot use extra variables with empty values

-*Solution:* create erb template for setting default proxy if ENV vars is not set
+*Solution:* create erb template for setting default proxy if ENV variables is not set

 ```
 <%= ENV['http_proxy'].to_s.empty? ? 'http://proxy.example.com:3128' : ENV['http_proxy'] %>